OpenEvalProject/evals/manuscripts/elife-79620/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01070mq45 Department of Physiology, Wayne State University School of Medicine Detroit United States
+1. Department of Physiology, Wayne State University School of Medicine Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))
-2. https://ror.org/00e4hrk88 Department of Occupational and Environmental Medicine, School of Public Health, Wuhan University of Science and Technology Wuhan China
+2. Department of Occupational and Environmental Medicine, School of Public Health, Wuhan University of Science and Technology Wuhan China ([ROR:00e4hrk88](https://ror.org/00e4hrk88))
-3. https://ror.org/03hsf0573 College of William and Mary Williamsburg United States
+3. College of William and Mary Williamsburg United States ([ROR:03hsf0573](https://ror.org/03hsf0573))
-4. https://ror.org/01an3r305 Molecular Genetics and Developmental Biology Graduate Program, Department of Obstetrics, Gynecology and Reproductive Sciences, Magee-Womens Research Institute, University of Pittsburgh School of Medicine Pittsburgh United States
+4. Molecular Genetics and Developmental Biology Graduate Program, Department of Obstetrics, Gynecology and Reproductive Sciences, Magee-Womens Research Institute, University of Pittsburgh School of Medicine Pittsburgh United States ([ROR:01an3r305](https://ror.org/01an3r305))
-5. https://ror.org/01070mq45 Center for Molecular Medicine and Genetics, Wayne State University School of Medicine Detroit United States
+5. Center for Molecular Medicine and Genetics, Wayne State University School of Medicine Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))
-6. https://ror.org/02kzs4y22 Department of Cell Biology, University of Connecticut Health Center Farmington United States
+6. Department of Cell Biology, University of Connecticut Health Center Farmington United States ([ROR:02kzs4y22](https://ror.org/02kzs4y22))
-7. https://ror.org/0130frc33 Department of Pathology and Laboratory Medicine, University of North Carolina Chapel Hill United States
+7. Department of Pathology and Laboratory Medicine, University of North Carolina Chapel Hill United States ([ROR:0130frc33](https://ror.org/0130frc33))
-8. https://ror.org/047426m28 Department of Comparative Biosciences, College of Veterinary Medicine, University of Illinois Urbana United States
+8. Department of Comparative Biosciences, College of Veterinary Medicine, University of Illinois Urbana United States ([ROR:047426m28](https://ror.org/047426m28))
-9. https://ror.org/02rx3b187 University Grenoble Alpes, Inserm U 1209, CNRS UMR 5309, Team Physiology and Pathophysiology of Sperm cells, Institute for Advanced Biosciences Grenoble France
+9. University Grenoble Alpes, Inserm U 1209, CNRS UMR 5309, Team Physiology and Pathophysiology of Sperm cells, Institute for Advanced Biosciences Grenoble France ([ROR:02rx3b187](https://ror.org/02rx3b187))
-10. https://ror.org/01070mq45 Department of Obstetrics & Gynecology, Wayne State University Detroit United States
+10. Department of Obstetrics & Gynecology, Wayne State University Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))

 † Corresponding author

 ## Abstract

 The manchette is a transient and unique structure present in elongating spermatids and required for proper differentiation of the germ cells during spermatogenesis.
 Previous work indicated that the MEIG1/PACRG complex locates in the manchette and is involved in the transport of cargos, such as SPAG16L, to build the sperm flagellum.
-Here, using co-immunoprecipitation and pull-down approaches in various cell systems, we established that DNALI1, an axonemal component originally cloned from Chlamydomonas reinhardtii , recruits and stabilizes PACRG and we confirm in vivo, the co-localization of DNALI1 and PACRG in the manchette by immunofluorescence of elongating murine spermatids.
+Here, using co-immunoprecipitation and pull-down approaches in various cell systems, we established that DNALI1, an axonemal component originally cloned from Chlamydomonas reinhardtii, recruits and stabilizes PACRG and we confirm in vivo, the co-localization of DNALI1 and PACRG in the manchette by immunofluorescence of elongating murine spermatids.
 We next generated mice with a specific deficiency of DNALI1 in male germ cells, and observed a dramatic reduction of the sperm cells, which results in male infertility.
 In addition, we observed that the majority of the sperm cells exhibited abnormal morphology including misshapen heads, bent tails, enlarged midpiece, discontinuous accessory structure, emphasizing the importance of DNALI1 in sperm differentiation.
 Examination of testis histology confirmed impaired spermiogenesis in the mutant mice.
 Importantly, while testicular levels of MEIG1, PACRG, and SPAG16L proteins were unchanged in the Dnali1 mutant mice, their localization within the manchette was greatly affected, indicating that DNALI1 is required for the formation of the MEIG1/PACRG complex within the manchette.
 Interestingly, in contrast to MEIG1 and PACRG-deficient mice, the DNALI1-deficient mice also showed impaired sperm spermiation/individualization, suggesting additional functions beyond its involvement in the manchette structure.
 Overall, our work identifies DNALI1 as a protein required for sperm development.

 ## Introduction